-19. The use of outdoor space for instructional purposes is maximized, shared, and coordinated to ensure students remain in their cohort.
-Efforts should also be made to maximize fresh air flow in classrooms through existing ventilation systems and opening of windows and doors as much as possible.
+19. The use of outdoor space for instructional purposes is maximized, shared, and coordinated to ensure students remain in their classroom groups.
+Schools should access indoor air quality and implement strategies that increase the amount of outdoor air brought into buildings, optimize current HVAC systems and supplement with portable air cleaners when practicable.
+Keep windows and other sources of natural ventilation open to the greatest extent possible.